 The importance of pollinators in the natural world cannot be overstated.
-From bees to birds, bats, and butterflies, pollinators are responsible for the pollination of plants, which is essential to the health of the environment and the production of food.
+From bees to birds, bats, and butterflies, pollinators carry pollen from one plant to another.
+This is essential for the production of fruits and seeds.

 1. Bee Balm

-Bee balm can be grown from seeds as well as root cuttings.
-However, be sure that you plant it in a nice, sunny spot in the garden for it to be successful.
+Bee balm can be grown from seeds as well as from cuttings taken from mature plants.
+However, be sure that you plant it in a nice, sunny spot in the garden for it to grow at its best.

 Purchase the seeds online.